Overview

 Program Structure

 The global supply chain management major is a 64-credit hour limited enrollment program.
-The program accepts up to 135 students yearly to start GSCM coursework fall semester.
+The program accepts up to 135 students yearly to start GSCM coursework each fall semester.
 Students are encouraged to take about 15 credits each semester after admittance so they can graduate in three or four semesters.

 The GSCM program requires students to take a three-semester sequence of courses.
 Students take a required core of GSCM classes their first semester, choose from specific program electives their second semester, and return with their core classmates during their third semester as they take a required capstone their final fall semester along with remaining requirements.
 Please refer to the university catalog for specific program requirements for your entering class.